altayariyasser/GrowthLens_Project/README.md

 The opportunity signal is a discovery aid.
 It is not mathematically blended with filing-change attention and must not be interpreted as a probability, recommendation, or expected return.

-## Public and local editions

-### Public GitHub Pages edition

-The deployable website in [`NLP_GrowthLens`](./NLP_GrowthLens) is a lightweight React application designed for GitHub Pages.

-It preserves the main product experience while using a curated set of precomputed examples directly in the browser.
-It requires:

-- no Python or Flask server;
-- no local language model;
-- no API key;
-- no database;
-- no private parquet files;
-- no external AI request at runtime.

-The public demonstration currently includes six companies with precomputed filing comparisons, discovery records, peer views, evidence summaries, and Markdown memo generation.
-Company analysis files are loaded only when selected, keeping the initial page responsive.

-### Full local research edition

-The full private workflow is intended for local research with the complete SEC and structured datasets.
-Its design supports:

-1. annual-filing pairing by CIK, accession, filing date, and section;
-2. paragraph normalization and exact-text matching;
-3. semantic alignment of comparable prior/current passages;
-4. numerical, date, percentage, and monetary-value extraction;
-5. structured change classification;
-6. evidence validation and attention-priority calculation;
-7. two-filing retrieval for prior, current, both, or detected-change questions;
-8. local answer generation and memo creation.

-Large datasets, private artifacts, model files, and the local backend are intentionally excluded from this public repository.

 ## Product workspaces

 ### Filing Intelligence